 Johnny Manziel, Deion Sanders, Adrian Peterson and Brian Bosworth will all tell you that their nicknames are a vital part of their image.
 These college football legends are iconic for their abilities on the field, yes, but also for their memorable monikers that people still use today.

 It’s time for the SEC and the rest of the NCAA to meet the “Mailman.”
-Georgia quarterback Stetson Bennett cemented himself as UGA’s Jake Fromm replacement by delivering a win over Gus Malzahn’s No. 7 Auburn Tigers in Week 2 of SEC play.
+Georgia Bulldogs quarterback Stetson Bennett first cemented himself as UGA’s Jake Fromm replacement by delivering a win over Gus Malzahn’s No. 7 Auburn Tigers in Week 2 of SEC play last year.
 It propelled Georgia to No. 3 in the rankings and sent a clear message to fans in Athens: Bennett is the guy.
+At least, that was the case before Georgia lost games to Alabama and Florida and Smart made the switch to JT Daniels for the last four games.

-Bulldog fans are probably itching to find out more about their gunslinger tasked with taking them to the College Football Playoff.
+Bulldog fans are probably itching to find out more about their backup gunslinger as they make a run for the College Football Playoff this season.
 Just know that Bennett’s nickname is part of what makes him special.

 Who is Stetson Bennett?

-The son of two UGA graduates then transferred back to Georgia in 2019 after the school needed an experienced backup and now finally has his chance to man the head coach Kirby Smart’s offense.
+The son of two UGA graduates then transferred back to Georgia in 2019 after the school needed an experienced backup.
+He received his chance to man head coach Kirby Smart’s offense last year.

-After departures last season and an offseason of murkiness in the quarterback room given JT Daniels transfer from USC and Jamie Newman’s decision to opt out, it was Bennett’s job to win over redshirt freshman D’Wan Mathis and Carson Beck.
+After departures a season prior and an offseason of murkiness in the quarterback room given JT Daniels’ transfer from USC and Jamie Newman’s decision to opt out, it was Bennett’s job to win over redshirt freshman D’Wan Mathis and Carson Beck in 2020.

 Bennett came off the bench to help Georgia beat the Arkansas Razorbacks by throwing for 211 yards and a pair of touchdowns.